Data Access Tools

 news | Full content, cover image, and language |

-banners, messages, surveys, tours, news) — not the combined outreach type that list_records uses.How It Works
+banners, messages, surveys, tours, news) — not the combined outreach type that list_records uses.Two fields on conversations are worth knowing about:

 - The record must belong to your organization.
 Attempts to access records from other organizations will fail.